L1-L2 Messaging

 On Starknet, it's important to note that the messaging system is asynchronous and asymmetric.

-• Asynchronous: this means that in your contract code (being solidity or cairo), you can't wait the result of the message being sent on the other chain within your contract code execution.
+- Asynchronous: this means that in your contract code (being Solidity or Cairo), you can't await the result of the message being sent on the other chain within your contract code execution.

 Let's dive into the details.